DisCoTec/discotec.github.io/2026/satellite/ice.md

 We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier) _(to be confirmed)_.
 Such contributions will be regularly peer-reviewed according to the standard journal policy, but they will be handled in a shorter time than regular submissions.
 A list of published and in preparation special issues of previous ICE editions is reported below.

-## Invited Speaker: Kirstin Peters

-### Talk: On the Expressiveness of MPST

-> Multiparty session types (MPST) are a type discipline for enforcing the structured, deadlock-free communication of concurrent and message-passing programs.
-In this talk we will analyse the expressive power of MPST.
-In particular, we are interested in features that mark the difference expressive power of synchronous and asynchronous distributed languages.
-In the synchronous pi-calculus mixed choice is the main ingredient for its expressive power.
-Traditional MPST have in contrast usually a limited form of choice, in which alternative communication possibilities are offered by a single participant and selected by another.
-Accordingly, we extend MPST by a more general mixed choice construct.

-### Biography

-Kirstin Peters studied computer science at the university of Potsdam, did [her PhD at the technical university of Berlin](http://dx.doi.org/10.14279/depositonce-3416).
-After some stops at [Uppsala University](https://www2.it.uu.se/research/group/concurrency) and the [technical university of Dresden](https://tu-dresden.de/ing/informatik/ressourcen/dateien/newsletter/Newsletter-Oktober11.pdf?lang=de), she had a [junior professorship at the technical university of Darmstadt](https://www.informatik.tu-darmstadt.de/fb20/aktuelles_fb20/fb20_neuigkeiten/neuigkeiten_fb20_details_169856.de.jsp).
-Since April 2022, she is a [professor at the university of Augsburg](https://www.uni-augsburg.de/en/fakultaet/fai/informatik/prof/swtti/team/kirstin-peters/).

 ## ICEcreamers